hoanganh1999/CourseWork2021-SecondTerm/LearningJournal.md

 ## 26/3/2021
 I wanted to have a canvas that contained the instruction for the Moving Platform/Elevator that show up when the player touched the platform.
-I had some problems with trying tp make it working but after using the true and false statement I managed to make it work.
+I had some problems with trying to make it work but after using the true and false statement I managed to make it work.
 I was pretty happy with the result.

     void OnTriggerEnter(Collider coll)
     {